shreyansh26/optimizing-qwen3-asr-inference/docs/nsys-fp8-optimization-guide.md

   benchmark results for the fused kernel analyzed here.
 - [Qwen3-ASR audio lengths and CUDA-graph fast-path coverage](qwen3-asr-audio-length-and-graph-fast-path.md)
-  documents the later CPU metadata/Triton pack and natural-only audio prefix/suffix graph caches layered above this decoder path.
+  documents the later CPU metadata/Triton pack and natural-only audio audio frontend/transformer graph caches layered above this decoder path.
 - [Final natural-only audio CUDA-graph benchmark](audio-natural-only-cudagraph-benchmark.md)
   contains the refreshed end-to-end sequential and batched results.
 The audio graphs are request-side encoder graphs and are separate from the dominant